REFLEXES IN THE FROG

 Righting responses (Place the frog on its back and watch it right itself;

 this may require several attempts.)

 Responses to mechanical, chemical, and electrical stimuli

-lightly pinch the skin of the foot with a pair of forceps,
+Mechanical # 2: lightly pinch the skin of the back foot with a pair

-apply a pledget soaked in a weak acid (10% Acetic Acid) to
+Chemical # 1-3: Apply a pledget soaked in a weak acid (10% Acetic

 the skin near the midline on the dorsal surface (rinse with